certicky/crowdsourced-geotracker/README.md

 Example: http://localhost:3000/reports with BODY: lat = 49.71422916693619, lon = 26.66829512680357, type = AIRCRAFT
 ```

-## Mobile App
+## Mobile App (React Native)

+### Installation
+* Set up your Android development environment, if haven’t done so.
+Make sure you can successfully run an Android app on an emulator.
+* Clone this repository: `git clone git@github.com:certicky/crowdsourced-geotracker.git`
+* Navigate to folder frontend-mobile: `cd crowdsourced-geotracker/frontend-mobile`
+* Install the dependencies: `npm install`
+* Install the react-native-cli globally: `npm install -g react-native-cli`
+* Run `npx react-native start` and keep it running in the background.
+Watch its output while developing.
+* Run `react-native run-android`.
+That should open a window with the Android emulator running your app.

-TODO: The app is not implemented yet.
-Its planned functions and some notes:
+The app is under construction.
+Some planned functions and notes:
 * Report the sighting of an object of interest - the report location should be pre-set by the app automatically, using device's location (should be possible to adjust it manually).
 * Reporting needs to be very quick and simple.
 UI needs to be usable under non-ideal conditions.
 * An option to attach a photo of the sighting - it should be possible to take a picture directly from within the app.
 The picture should be sent downscaled to decrease data usage.